Rotary Versus Manual Degranulation in Alveolar Ridge Preservation

 Rotary Degranulation

-Degranulation of the extraction socket using a 2.5mm super coarse diamond bur at 1000-1200 RPM, followed by standardized alveolar ridge preservation with allograft and collagen membrane.
+Degranulation of the extraction socket using a 2.5 mm super-coarse diamond degranulation bur at 1,000 RPM at the bur (1:1 contra-angle handpiece), followed by standardized alveolar ridge preservation with allograft and collagen membrane.

 PROCEDURE